Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 White peony root has a fair body of evidence behind it in both animals and in humans, which suggests that it could be useful for people who have autoimmune conditions like rheumatoid arthritis, lupus, and Sjögren’s syndrome.

-However, there is a need for higher-quality studies to be conducted to say whether or not it is indeed effective.
+However, there is a need for higher-quality studies to be conducted to say for sure whether or not it is indeed effective.

 All that being said, white peony is also a herb that has been used in traditional medicine for over 1000 years and has an excellent safety record.
 It’s commonly used as a supplement, and many people say that it has made an improvement to their quality of life.